-If you love Halloween, but find yourself a little too refined to go screaming through the Haunted Forest, you should check out Sleepy Hollow Haunted Wagon Ride run by Rocky Mountain Outfitters in Midway.
+If you love Halloween, but find yourself a little too refined to go screaming through the Haunted Forest, you should check out Sleepy Hollow Haunted Wagon Ride that relocated to Springville in 2021.
 We loved this activity, and found it to be much more interesting than the typical haunted house with screaming spooks chasing you with chainsaws.

 At the beginning of the ride, you climb into a horse drawn wagon and head off into the dark (we took the earliest ride so that we could get some pictures).
 The clip-clop of the horses hooves is accompanied by a reading of the story of Ichabod Crane in the famous short story Sleepy Hollow.
 As the wagon lurches along, the story unfolds with you riding along the same path as Ichabod.
 You pass through towering black trees, wide open grassy areas, the schoolhouse, and past many spooks, some props, and some live actors.

 We loved the feel of this adventure, which we described as “understated terror,” and the fact that it revolves around a piece of classic literature.
 Though it was satisfyingly scary, we had children on our wagon that couldn’t have been more than three, and there were no tears.
 The best part was the climax when the Headless Horseman galloped out of the trees on a pure black steed right alongside the wagon.
 Our ten-year old thought the horses rolling eyes and foaming mouth were just scary enough!